 Psalms 117 and 119 stand out for being respectively, unusually short and remarkably long.
 If there is any sense of editorial purpose behind the Psalter it seems unlikely that it is a coincidence that these two psalms are so close together.
 Their odd length also means they must have been selected with good reason.
 Despite the fact that Psalm 119 is almost 100 times longer than Psalm 117 they are both equally singular in their focus.

 Psalm 119, as was seen two posts ago, focuses on Torah.
 This focus was also that of Psalm 1.
-Some scholars have suggested that on its way to completion the Psalter opened with psalm 1 and closed with psalm 119.
-If this was the case this would have given a key place to Torah in the Psalter, however, the final form of the Psalter still places a strong emphasis on Torah, with psalm 119 dominating book 5 because of its massive size and prominence before the Songs of Ascents.
-In this way, psalm 119 picks up a key aspect of the Psalter’s opening – delight in God’s Torah or instruction.
+Some scholars have suggested that on its way to completion the Psalter opened with Psalm 1 and closed with Psalm 119.
+If this was the case this would have given a key place to Torah in the Psalter, however, the final form of the Psalter still places a strong emphasis on Torah, with Psalm 119 dominating Book V because of its massive size and prominence before the Songs of Ascents.
+In this way, Psalm 119 picks up a key aspect of the Psalter’s opening – delight in God’s Torah or instruction.

 O praise The Lord, all ye nations:

 For his merciful kindness is great toward us:

 and the truth of the Lord endures for ever.